Home > Short-Term Health Insurance > North Dakota Short-Term Health Insurance

 But association health plans also have to follow various state requirements:

-- Rates can only be based on zip code, tobacco use, age, family size, and gender (note that ACA-compliant plans cannot be rated based on gender).
+- Rates can only be based on zip code, tobacco use, age, family size, and gender.
+(This is similar to ACA-compliant plans, except ACA-compliant plans cannot be rated based on gender.)

-- Association short-term plans must include various essential health benefits, including inpatient and outpatient care, emergency services, maternity and newborn care, mental health/substance abuse care, prescription drug coverage, lab services, rehabilitative/habilitative services, and preventive care (in most states, it’s common for short-term plans to not cover or minimally cover several of these, including preventive care, maternity care, prescription drugs, and mental health care, to North Dakota’s coverage requirements for association short-term health plans are quite robust).
+- Association short-term plans must include various essential health benefits, including inpatient and outpatient care, emergency services, maternity and newborn care, mental health/substance abuse care, prescription drug coverage, lab services, rehabilitative/habilitative services, and preventive care.
+(In most states, it’s common for short-term plans to not cover or minimally cover several of these, including preventive care, maternity care, prescription drugs, and mental health care,3 so North Dakota’s coverage requirements for association short-term health plans are quite robust.
+But as noted above, there do not appear to be any association short-term policies for sale in North Dakota.)

 Previous legislation (S.B.
 2118), enacted in North Dakota in 2019, clarified some of the state’s existing rules, including, at that time, an initial term limit of six months.
-But the legislation also required short-term health insurers to allow a member to renew their coverage with no additional medical underwriting, although the total duration of the plan, including renewal, could not exceed 12 months (under federal rules, insurers that offer short-term plans can offer renewals with total duration of up to 36 months, but are not required to offer renewals at all).
+But the legislation also required short-term health insurers to allow a member to renew their coverage with no additional medical underwriting, although the total duration of the plan, including renewal, could not exceed 12 months, and insurers can impose shorter total duration limits.
+(Under federal rules, insurers that offer short-term plans are not required to offer renewals at all.)

 Who can buy short-term health insurance in North Dakota?